-During the Covid-19 Pandemic, all of the therapists at Positive Change Counseling Center are able to provide telehealth sessions for their clients.
-The following therapists ONLY provide telehealth visits and will not resume in-person sessions in the future.
+All of the therapists at Positive Change Counseling Center are able to provide telehealth sessions for their clients.
+The following therapists ONLY provide telehealth sessions and do not offer in-person sessions.

 *Clients must physically be in the state of CA during telehealth session*

 Caroline "Carolina" Moxley, AMFT

 Registered AMFT #117083 (Telehealth Video Sessions Only)

 Carolina is an Associate Marriage and Family Therapist who is passionate about helping clients create healthy relationships.
 She aids clients by helping them identify, embody, and express their emotional needs.
 Carolina aims to help people develop secure attachment skills so that they may enjoy nourishing and fulfilling relationships.
 She finds meaning in helping clients work through many life transitions and challenges so that they may construct a life which aligns with their most deeply held values and which includes a loving support system.

 Carolina has a special interest in grief counseling and spent 15 months at Elizabeth Hospice where she provided bereavement counseling for both hospice families and community members.
 Carolina also has 2 years of experience working with college students, helping them identify their strengths, improve their relationships, and come to understand their lives more profoundly.
 Carolina enjoys working with a wide range of clients, including but not limited to immigrants, second-generation Americans, and transcultural clients.
 She also has a special interest in uplifting women by helping them increase their self-esteem, self-compassion, courage, and self-confidence.